-Grade Percent- age Possible Descriptions A + Demonstrates mastery of the subject area.
+Grade Perce ntage Possible Descriptions Grade Point A + 95-100 Demonstrates mastery of the subject area.
 Able to correctly evaluate, synthesise and critique materials, drawing from wide range of appropriate sources.
 Able to think and communicate in abstract terms Produce totally errors free written material, which is publishable.
-A Demonstrates excellence in the subject area.
+4.3 A 90-94 Demonstrates excellence in the subject area.
 Able to evaluate synthesise and critique abstract material.
 Employs a wide range of specialized research skills.
 A broad knowledge base with substantial depth in some areas.
 Produces error free written material.
-A- 85-89 Demonstrates a high degree of proficiency in the subject area.
+4.0 Α- 85-89 Demonstrates a high degree of proficiency in the subject area.
 Is able to analyse, evaluate and critique materials.
 Able to communicate in abstract terms.
 Competently relates topic to other areas of study.
-3.67 B + Demonstrates a sound comprehension of subject area.
-Able to respond to and interact 3.33 В B A good working knowledge of the subject area.
+3.67 B+ 80-84 Demonstrates a sound comprehension of subject area.
+Able to respond to and interact critically with other materials.
+Thinks and communicates in abstract terms.
+Able to write on specific areas in substantial depth.
+3.33 В 75-79 A good working knowledge of the subject area.
 Able to respond to and integrate material from various sources.
-Employs a broad range of learning skills, discretion as judgment.
-3.0 В- 70-74 A working knowledge of the subject area.
+Employs a broad range of learning skills, discretion and judgment.
+3.0 B- 70-74 A working knowledge of the subject area.
 Able to incorporate theoretical concepts into thinking.
 Interacts with other material and generates new ideas.
-2.67 C+ Basic knowledge of the subject material, but unable to make evaluative, critical or analytical judgments.
+2.67 C+ 65-69 Basic knowledge of the subject material, but unable to make evaluative, critical or analytical judgments.
 Able to explain some concepts in abstract terms.
-2.33 С A knowledge of the subject material, though unable to integrate facts with abstract material.
+2.33 С 60-64 A knowledge of the subject material, though unable to integrate facts with abstract material.
 Some generation of new ideas though with limited scope.
 Little analytical interpretation of information.
-2.0 C- C- Demonstrates knowledge of the subject material but unable to utilize in forming argument or logical reports.
+2.0 C- 55-59 Demonstrates knowledge of the subject material but unable to utilize in forming argument or logical reports.
 Recalls in narrow range of competence.
 Large number of errors in choice of vocabulary and structure.
 Demonstrates a lack of discernment in recalling and using material.
-1.67 D Barely demonstrates knowledge of the subject material.
+1.67 D 50-54 Barely demonstrates knowledge of the subject material.
 Large number of errors in choice of vocabulary and structure.
 Demonstrates a lack of discernment in recalling and using material.
-1.0 F Fails to submit work at all.
+1.0 F 0-49 Fails to submit work at all.
 Demonstrates lack of knowledge in subject area.
 No indication of possession of basic practical skills in thinking, researching or writing.
 Unable to make valid use of facts.
+0.0

-6.11 GRADUATION REQUIREMENTS
+GRADUATION REQUIREMENTS